 Generally, as the irrigation level increased there was a corresponding increase in plant height at each growth stage.
 At 30 DAT the differences in plant height were non-significant likely due to uniform irrigation up to 30 days after transplanting.
-The results indicated that I1 (1.00 ETc) treatment superior over all the treatments and recorded the highest plant height of 82.4 cm at 135 DAT and slightly decreased to 81.3 cm at harvest.
+The results indicated that I1 (1.00 ETc) treatment was superior over all the treatments and recorded the highest plant height of 82.4 cm at 135 DAT and slightly decreased to 81.3 cm at harvest.
 Conversely, I4 (0.40 ETc) observed significantly the lowest plant height throughout most growth stages, with a final height of 63.0 cm at harvest.
 These findings align with Ughade and Mahadkar (2015) and Gencoglan and Gencoglan (2021).

 Labdelli et al. (2014) reported that plant height was reduced due to water stress which can occur by slowing down cell division or indirectly by retarding the speed of growth.
 Kumar et al. (2019) also observed that plant cell elongation is usually limited when there is a lack of water because the water passage from the xylem to the nearby elongating cells is cut off.
 This could explain why plant height decreased with an increase in water stress.